goncy/create-appncy/templates/next-eslint-ts-tw/extras/supabase/src/db/README.md

 ```

 ## 3. Generate the types
-Runn the `gen types` command in your terminal specifying the project id:
+Run the `gen types` command in your terminal specifying the project id:

 ```bash
 pnpx supabase login